MouseLand/facemap/README.md

 ### Start processing!
 To start the GUI, run the command `MovieGUI` in this folder.
-The following window should appear:
+The following window should appear.
+After you click an ROI button and draw an area, you have to **double-click** inside the drawn box to confirm it.

 ![GUI screenshot](/figs/GUIscreenshot.png?raw=true "gui screenshot")